janse180/dynamiccluster/index.md

 Dynamic Cluster runs independent of the cluster and the cloud.
 It doesn't store any states in any database.
-All states are from the cluster or the cloud.
+All states are from the cluster and the cloud.
 It works according to these states.
 Even when Dynamic Cluster is not running, the normal operation of the cluster or the cloud is not affected.
 You just lose the ability to automatically grow and shrink your cluster.